Last updated January 7, 2017

 If and until you give up your citizenship, you have to play by their rules or risk the penalties of non-compliance.
 As always, ignorance of the law is no defense to tax authorities.
 And as of 2017, countries like Australia have been issuing more and more strict tax rulings to non-residents.

 If you want to truly be free and not under the thumb of your local tax authority, here are some important steps.
 It doesn’t cost a lot to get started, but doing this stuff right from the beginning can save you countless hours of time and great expense.

 As they say, an ounce of prevention is worth a pound of cure.
 Which is why we’ve taken the time to tell you about these five important tax strategies for digital nomads.

 1. Become tax non-resident in your home country

 This was one of the big discussion points at my private club meeting in Monaco earlier this month.
 More countries are raising the stakes for their citizens to escape taxation at home, even when your primary home is overseas.

 For digital nomads, this can be especially challenging.
 Countries like the UK, Australia, and others limit the amount of time you can spend there once you’ve ticked the box to have your tax domicile located elsewhere.

-Putting down roots in your country of residency can help your case even more.
+Putting down roots in your country of residence can help your case even more.
 This includes renting an apartment, getting a drivers’ license, joining a country club, or docking your yacht at the local marina.
 Every little step helps.

 For US citizens, being tax non-resident can be as simple as spending 330 days in foreign countries in any 365 calendar day period.
-However, you still have to structure your company properly to avoid paying a minimum 15.3% tax for Social Security and Medicare.
+However, you still have to structure your company properly to avoid paying a minimum of 15.3% tax for Social Security and Medicare.

 2. Earn your money in an offshore company